-- [29] Under section 338(4) of the Act the Board may order any party to the appeal to pay to any other party to the appeal any or all of the costs incurred by the other party in respect of the appeal. - [30] The Board has adopted the approach taken by the District Court to costs on appeal.
+- [26] Under section 338(4) of the Act the Board may order any party to the appeal to pay to any other party to the appeal any or all of the costs incurred by the other party in respect of the appeal. - [27] The Board has adopted the approach taken by the District Court to costs on appeal. - [28] Based on the above, the Board's costs order is that neither party is to pay costs to the other party.